 The Embassy of Denmark would like to thank you all for participating and encourage you to stay tuned here on the site and on our Twitter @DenmarkinCanada for information about the next competition.

-A special thanks to DK Publishing, who donated the prize for this competition
+A special thanks to DK Publishing, who donated the prize for the competition.

 Deborah Higdon-Leblond is a Canadian LEGO-artist and the creator behind the exhibit at the embassy.